 - with often six, eight or more colours,

 - on archival quality paper.

-It was a term coined, to differentiate these better quality prints, from earlier inkjet prints; which were of a poorer quality: in colour, paper, and inks – which would often fade quickly.
+It was a term coined to differentiate these better quality prints, from earlier inkjet prints; which were of a poorer quality: in colour, paper, and inks – and usually prone to fading.

 This Wikipedia link and those below, give thorough explanations of the origins and meaning, of the term.

 The Art Of Hymn: Frequently asked Questions about Fine Art Prints